 Ginkgo’s apparent ability to increase blood flow to various parts of the body may be the origin of many of its supposed benefits.

-One study in people with heart disease who supplemented with ginkgo revealed an immediate increase in blood flow to multiple parts of the body.
-This was attributed to a 12% increase in levels of circulating nitric oxide, a compound responsible for dilating blood vessels (7).
+One older study in people with heart disease who supplemented with ginkgo revealed an immediate increase in blood flow to multiple parts of the body.
+This was attributed to a 12% increase in levels of circulating nitric oxide, a compound responsible for dilating blood vessels (

-Additional research also points to ginkgo’s protective effects on heart health, brain health and stroke prevention.
-There are multiple potential explanations for this, one of which may be the anti-inflammatory compounds present in the plant (9, 10, 11).
+Additional research also points to ginkgo’s protective effects on heart health, brain health, and stroke prevention.
+There are multiple potential explanations for this, one of which may be the anti-inflammatory compounds present in the plant (

 More research is needed to fully understand how ginkgo affects circulation and heart and brain health.

-Ginkgo has been repeatedly evaluated for its ability to reduce anxiety, stress and other symptoms associated with Alzheimer’s disease and cognitive decline associated with aging.
+Ginkgo has been repeatedly evaluated for its ability to reduce anxiety, stress, and other symptoms associated with Alzheimer’s disease and cognitive decline linked to aging.

 Overall, research results are inconsistent in this area.